santhosht-24/RPA-ExtractTextFromWebsite/README.md

-This repo contains UiPath Studio files for extracting text from a website as required and write the output to a word document.
+This repo contains UiPath Studio files for extracting text of required data fields from a website as required and write the output to a word document.

 An RPA bot executes the operation.